pfsense/docs/source/backup/autoconfigbackup.rst

 To restore a configuration, click |fa-plus| to the right of the configuration as shown on the **Diagnostics > AutoConfigBackup** screen on the **Restore** tab.
-It will download the configuration specified from our server, decrypt it with the configured encryption password, and restore it.
+It will download the configuration specified from our servers, decrypt it with the configured encryption password, and restore it.
 By default, the firewall will not reboot.
 Depending on the configuration items restored, a reboot may not be necessary.
 For example, firewall and NAT rules are automatically reloaded after